nschlia/ffmpegfs/README.md

 If your system supports VAAPI:

-* It could be possible that the rendering device on you system goes by a different name than the default "/dev/dri/renderD128".
-You can use the --hwaccel_enc_device parameter to set.
+* It could be possible that the rendering device on your system goes by a different name than the default "/dev/dri/renderD128".
+You can use the --hwaccel_enc_device parameter to set it.

-On slow machines like the Raspberry this should give an extra kick and also relieve the CPU from load.
-On faster machines this impact may be smaller, yet noticeable.
+On slow machines like the Raspberry, this should give an extra kick and also relieve the CPU from load.
+On faster machines, this impact may be smaller, yet noticeable.

-The decoding part is a bit tricky, if encoding is set set to hardware, this hardware is there and capable of encoding, it will work.
-If decoding in hardware is possible depends on the source file, thus the file needs to be checked first and then decided if hardware acceleration can be used or fallback to software is required.
+The decoding part is a bit tricky.
+If encoding is set to hardware, and this hardware is there and capable of encoding, it will work.
+If decoding in hardware is possible, it depends on the source file.
+Therefore, the file needs to be checked first and then decided if hardware acceleration can be used or if a fallback to software is required.
 FFmpeg requires that to be set via command line, but FFmpegfs must be able to decide that automatically.

 ### TODOs

 Doing both de- and encoding in hardware can make costly transfers of frames between software and hardware memory unneccessary.

-It is not clear, at the moment, if it is possible to keep the frames in hardware as FFmpegfs does some processing with the frames (for example, rescaling or deinterlacing) which probably cannot be done without transferring buffers from hardware to software memory and vice versa.
+It is not clear, at the moment, if it is possible to keep the frames in hardware as FFmpegfs does some processing with the frames (for example, rescaling or deinterlacing), which probably cannot be done without transferring buffers from hardware to software memory and vice versa.
 We'll see.

-Selecting a target bitrate turns out to be a bit tricky, see above.
+Selecting a target bitrate turns out to be a bit tricky, as seen above.
 I'll have to work out a way to reach the desired bitrate in any case (no matter if the hardware supports CQP, VBR, CBR, ICQ or AVBR).

-On the other hand everything seems to work and there are no show stoppers in sight.
+On the other hand, everything seems to work and there are no show stoppers in sight.
 Sheesh, wiping the sweat off my chin :)

 HTTP Live Streaming
 -------------------

 FFmpegfs supports HLS (HTTP Live Streaming).
 FFmpegfs will create transport stream (ts) segments and the required m3u8 playlists.
-For your convenience it will also offer a virtual test.html file that can playback the segments using the hls.js library (see https://github.com/video-dev/hls.js/).
+For your convenience, it will also offer a virtual test.html file that can playback the segments using the hls.js library (see https://github.com/video-dev/hls.js/).

-To use the new HLS feature invoke FFmpegfs with:
+To use the new HLS feature, invoke FFmpegfs with:

      ffmpegfs -f $HOME/test/in $HOME/test/out -o allow_other,ro,desttype=hls

 Please note that this will only work over http, because most browsers refuse to load multimedia files from the local file system, so you need to publish the directory on a web server.
-Security restrictions prevent direct playback from disk.
+Security restrictions prevent direct playback from a disk.
 Simply navigate to the directory and open test.html.

 Cue Sheets
 ----------

 Cue sheets, or cue sheet files, were first introduced for the CDRWIN CD/DVD burning software.
-Basically they are used to define a CD/DVD track layout.
-Today they are supported by a wide range of optical disc authoring applications, and moreover, media players.
+Basically, they are used to define a CD/DVD track layout.
+Today, they are supported by a wide range of optical disc authoring applications and, moreover, media players.

 When a media file is accompanied by a cue sheet, its contents are read and a virtual directory with separate tracks is created.
 The cue sheet file must have the same name, but the extension ".cue" instead.
 It can also be embedded into the media file.